alissalissa/sysread/README.md

 # sysread
- Library for the parsing of SPSS System files e
+ Library for the parsing of SPSS System files.

+ ## build
+ Navigate to bin/ and run the make command.

+ ## dependencies
+ none